phoboslab/jsmpeg/README.md

-# JSMpeg – MPEG1 Video & MP2 Audio Decoder in JavaScript

-## Building on OS X
+## SuperAwesome
  - https://emscripten.org/docs/getting_started/downloads.html and actually read what it prints out line by line
  - `npm install` in this repo; this gives you uglify-js

+# JSMpeg – MPEG1 Video & MP2 Audio Decoder in JavaScript

 JSMpeg is a Video Player written in JavaScript.
 It consists of an MPEG-TS demuxer, MPEG1 video & MP2 audio decoders, WebGL & Canvas2D renderers and WebAudio sound output.
 JSMpeg can load static videos via Ajax and allows low latency streaming (~50ms) via WebSockets.